skyfe79/Awesome/README.md

 ## Python

+- [langchain](https://github.com/hwchase17/langchain) - ⚡ Building applications with LLMs through composability ⚡
 - [TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
-- [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue
+- [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue
 - [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily search and find personal or work documents by asking questions in everyday language.
 - [transcribe-anything](https://github.com/zackees/transcribe-anything) - Input a local file or url and this service will transcribe it using Whisper AI.
 Completely private and Free 🤯🤯🤯
 - [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs